-Trish is a foundation member of the Women’s Interfaith Network (WIN) in Sydney and a Christian representative on the Australian National Dialogue of Christians, Jews and Muslims (ANDCJM), Australia’s peak inter-religious body.
+Trish is a foundation member of the Women’s Interfaith Network (WIN) in Sydney and a Christian representative on the Australian National Dialogue of Christians, Muslims and Jews (ANDCMJ), Australia’s peak inter-religious body.
 Between 2004 and 2012 she was an Australian delegate at five regional inter-governmental conferences of the Asia-Pacific Regional Dialogue on Interfaith Cooperation for Peace and Harmony.
 In 2002 she participated in a Consultation of the Pontifical Council for Inter-Religious Dialogue for the Asian region held in Seoul, South Korea.
-She is a former member of the Australian Catholic Bishops’ Advisory Committee for Ecumenical and Interfaith Relations and is currently Chair of the Australian Catholic Bishops’ Council for Australian Catholic Women (CACW).
+She was a member of the Australian Catholic Bishops’ Advisory Committee for Ecumenical and Interfaith Relations, and from 2018-19 was Chair of the Council for Australian Catholic Women (CACW).

 Trish has worked on intercultural research projects with Macquarie University Law School, the Australian Women’s Coalition (AWC) and the Australian Human Rights Commission (AHRC), the Gϋlen Institute, and the Australian Catholic Bishops’ Conference.
-She is the author of 2 books, several book chapters and many journal articles.
+She is the author of 2 books, and many book chapters and journal articles.

 - interreligious relations in Australia;

 - women’s religious and cultural history, especially in Christianity/Catholicism and Islam.